Kount/kount-ris-python-sdk/docs/KountAccessDataCollector.rst

-The *Kount Access Data Collector* runs in the background at a sub second level while the user is logging into the website via a web clients or browser (see section below) or via a mobile app (**iOS or Android**).
+The *Kount Access Data Collector* runs in the background at a sub second level while the user is logging into the website via a web clients or browser (see section below) or via a mobile app (:red:`iOS or Android`).

 Here are the standard requirements for any Data Collection event.

-. :information_source:    Access Inquiry Service is designed to be used in conjunction with the Data Collection process.
+.. note:: Access Inquiry Service is designed to be used in conjunction with the Data Collection process.
 The Data Collection process is passive and provides no information back to a merchant independent of the Access Inquiry Service.

+.. admonition:: Info
+   :class: Green

+   Session ID Discussion

 Session ID Discussion